myntra/goscheduler/README.md

 ### Approach 1: Using Docker

-1. Clone the repository and install [Docker](https://docs.docker.com/get-docker/) on your machine
+1. Install [Docker](https://docs.docker.com/get-docker/) on your machine.
+2. Clone the repository.
 2. Change the current directory to the repository directory: `cd ./goscheduler`.
 3. Build and run the Docker containers using the following command:
 ```shell